Easy DIY Playdough Recipe for Hours of Sensory Play!

 Ingredients

-- 2 teaspoons Cream of Tartar I bought a small jar for $2.99 at Albertsons.
-This 3.25 oz jar is enough to make 9 batches of playdough (9 baseball sized balls).
-You can also buy it in bulk if you plan on making a lot of playdough!
+- 2 tablespoons Cream of Tartar I bought a small jar for $2.99 at Albertsons.
+You can also buy it in bulk if you plan on making a lot of playdough over time!

 - 1 Cup All-Purpose Flour